diqube/diqube/docs/OperatingCluster.md

 To load the sample data in a cluster environment, you need to specify a different `firstRowId` on each diqube server.
 The sample data currently contains 100 rows - that means that one server should specify `firstRowId=0`, the next should specify `firstRowId=100` etc. in their respective .control files: Row id 0 and 100 will then contain the same data etc. (because both .control files point to the same JSON file).

+##Advanced configuration properties##

+###Flatten###
+diql supports selections on flattened tables, as can be read in the Query Guide.
+The flattened versions of tables will be created on demand and will be cached in both main memory and on disk.
+Using the server.properties key `flattenMemoryCacheSizeMb` you can specify how much main memory should be used by that cache maximum and using the key `flattenDiskCacheLocation` you can specify where to put the cached data on disk.

+As the flatten process might take a while, one can ask diqube to flatten the data of a new table directly after loading that data.
+Use the property `autoFlatten` in the tables control files for this.
+The value is a comma-separated list of fields to automatically flatten by.
+Using this will make executing queries on the flattened table faster for the first time.

 ##Overriding loglevels##

 This can be done by providing a different logging configuration. diqube uses [logback](http://logback.qos.ch/manual/configuration.html), therefore the system property `logback.configurationFile` can be used to point to an alternative logging configuration.